miyamok/reentrancy/README.md

 1. To do verification without relying on explicit assertions in source codes which have to be done by a programmer with security knowledges, and
 2. the process to obtain a formal model and security properties from a source code is formal so that it is to automatize.

-Currently (as of June 2024) solc doesn't offer a feature automatically to detect reentrancy vulnerability without explicit assertions in source code.

 We describe how the above mentioned Jar contract should be modeled in Horn clauses.
 The code below follows SMTLIB2 format which theorem provers such as Z3 accepts as input.
 The modeling of the contract follows existing research papers.